julien6387/supvisors/docs/configuration.rst

     The list of expected |Supvisors| instances to handle, separated by commas.
-    The elements of ``supvisors_list`` define how the |Supvisors| instances will share information between them and must be identical to all |Supvisors| instances or unpredictable behavior may happen.
+    The elements of ``supvisors_list`` define how the |Supvisors| instances will share information between them and MUST be identical to all |Supvisors| instances or unpredictable behavior may happen.
     The exhaustive form of an element matches ``<identifier>host_name:http_port:internal_port``, where ``identifier`` is the optional but **unique** |Supervisor| identifier (it can be set in the |Supervisor|
     configuration or in the command line when starting the ``supervisord`` program) ;